 I guess I have the same thoughts here as I do with comic books: If someone is drawing a thing that is supposed to have proper anatomy, in a style that typically uses proper anatomy, then have them do it right or not do it at all.
 If it’s something with more fluid anatomy, then learn ways to do it that don’t involve too-long, revolving waists or t-rex arms (although if you drew a monstrous race with vestigial t-rex arms… yes!).

-I think our track record shows that we strive to avoid the chain mail bikinis of many fantasy experiences–we’re more likely to tell an artist to add clothes then ever subtract them (artists are notorious perverts you know )–but every now and then a piece falls to an extreme side of the road we try to walk with our art.
+I think our track record shows that we strive to avoid the chain mail bikinis of many fantasy experiences–we’re more likely to tell an artist to add clothes then ever subtract them (artists are notorious perverts you know :P)–but every now and then a piece falls to an extreme side of the road we try to walk with our art.

 I do agree that Paizo has done a pretty good job.
 Below are some images that they sent back for corrections (courtesy of Wes Schneider)!